openstack-archive/fuel-main/virtualbox/README.md

 If you want to change settings (number of OpenStack nodes, CPU, RAM, HDD), please refer to "config.sh".

 To shutdown VMs and clean environment just run "./clean.sh"

+To deploy on remove machine just set environment variable $REMOTE_HOST with address of target machine.